doeixd/effectively/README.md

 npm install @doeixd/effectively neverthrow
 ```

-*Note: `neverthrow` is a peer dependency for typed error handling.*
+*Note: We highly recommend using `neverthrow` for typed error handling, it integrates well with effectively.*

 <br />